crawl/crawl/crawl-ref/docs/crawl_manual.rst

   strokes.
 At times, it will be useful to switch targets with the '+' or '-' commands, though.

-It is possible to target yourself: obviously beneficial effects like hasting or healing will actually target the cursor on you, leaving to you only the pressing of '.', Enter, etc. - except if you want to heal or haste someone else.
+It is possible to target yourself, and some beneficial effects like invisibility will automatically target the cursor on you, leaving to you only the pressing of '.', Enter, etc. - except if you want to aim at someone else.
 If you target yourself while firing something harmful (which can be sensible at times), you will be asked for confirmation.

 Finally, the ':' key allows you to hide the path of your spell/wand/missile.